Skip to Content

 Research area(s)

-Dr Bailey's research investigates the relationship between sedentary behaviour and long-term health conditions with examples being cardiovascular disease, Type 2 diabetes, sarcopenia and Fabry disease.
-His research has spanned from the epidemiological analyses of sedentary behaviour and chronic disease risk, laboratory-based studies examining the benefits of breaking up prolonged sitting time on markers of health to provide proof-of-concept, leading to the development and evaluation of interventions to reduce sedentary behaviour.
+Dr Bailey's research investigates the relationship between sedentary behaviour and long-term health conditions.
+His research has spanned from the epidemiological analysis of sedentary behaviour and chronic disease risk, laboratory-based studies examining the benefits of breaking up prolonged sitting time on markers of health to provide proof-of-concept, leading to the development and evaluation of interventions to reduce sedentary behaviour.
 Dr Bailey has established an interdisciplinary and multi-institutional network of collaborators to deliver this programme of research.
-His research has been conducted in a range of population groups and settings, including young people, workplaces, people with Type 2 diabetes, spinal cord injury, older adults with frailty and sarcopenia, cardiac rehabilitation patients and police officers.
-This has been facilitated with external partners such as local councils, the NHS, police forces, health charities and community organisations.
+His research has been conducted in a range of population groups and settings, including young people, workplaces, people with Type 2 diabetes, spinal cord injury, older adults with frailty, multiple sclerosis, Fabry disease and cardiac rehabilitation.
+His research is conducted in collaboration with external partners such as local councils, the NHS, health charities and community organisations.

-Dr Bailey’s research has shown that high amounts of daily sitting time are associated with an increased risk of cardiovascular disease and diabetes.
+Dr Bailey’s research has shown that high amounts of daily sitting time are associated with an increased risk of long-term health conditions.
 He has also published a large number of studies showing that regularly breaking up sitting time with short, frequent bouts of light, moderate or high-intensity physical activity leads to improvements in a range of metabolic biomarkers including blood glucose, lipid levels and blood pressure.
-His first laboratory based study published in 2014 was the first to show postprandial glucose attenuation in response to breaking up sitting time with light-intensity walking in young healthy adults.
-This paper has received over 430 citations on google scholar as of May 2024.
+His first laboratory based study published in 2014 was the first to show benefits to glucose in response to breaking up sitting with light-intensity walking in healthy adults.

 Dr Bailey has led successful research grant applications to various funding bodies to support his research, such as: